ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #PublicHealthVsPrivacy #COVID19.md

   * Retrieved from https://fpf.org/2020/03/25/a-closer-look-at-location-data-privacy-and-pandemics/.
   > ABSTRACT/KEY QUOTE: Typically, we think of location data as having privacy implications when it is precise enough to single out an individual with reasonable specificity...Measuring precise location depends in part on context, such as population density...Recent legislative proposals have attempted to create strict cut-offs (such as an 1,640 foot radius under the U.S. House and Commerce Discussion Draft, or an 1,850 foot radius under the California Privacy Rights Act ballot initiative of 2020).

-**Human Rights, Privacy Law & GDPR expert Elizabeth Renieres ([@hackylawyer](https://twitter.com/hackylawyer) always has great insights on the intersection of privacy technology, the law, and is always one of the first people I go to on these topics:**
+**Human Rights, Privacy Law, and GDPR expert Elizabeth Renieres ([@hackylawyer](https://twitter.com/hackylawyer) regularly has great insights on the intersection of privacy technology and the law, and is always one of the first people I go to on these topics:**
 * Renieris, Elizabeth M. (2020, March 23).
 When Privacy Meets a Pandemic. [#Opinion, Medium].
   * Retrieved from https://onezero.medium.com/when-privacy-meets-pandemic-fbf9154f80b3.
   > KEYQUOTE: So, where does this leave us as a privacy community and what is our role in the time of Corona?
 It means that before we debate the particulars of a specific technology or application, before we tweak certain features or functionality to better protect individual privacy, or before we impose certain transparency or accountability measures, we take a step back.